nicholasmello/rlmafia-js/README.md

 # Rocket League Mafia Bot
 A rocket league mafia discord bot written with discord.js
 ## Explination
 Rocket League Mafia is a game where some players are designated 'mafia' while others are 'innocent'.
 Innocent players play to win the game of rocket league while looking out for the mafia, who are trying to lose on purpse.
 Points are awarded based on how well you do, 3 points are given to a mafia who is successfully able to lose the game without getting detected (3/5 of the innocent votes).
-1 point is also awarded to ever innocent player who guesses the correct mafia.
+1 point is also awarded to ever innocent player who guesses the correct mafia as well as 1 point for each winning innocent player (to incentivize playing the game correctly).
 ### Note to players
 If you are just looking to play the bot and not host it yourself you can click on the following link and add it to your server. https://discord.com/oauth2/authorize?client_id=825993043903643689&scope=bot
 ## Commands